papomail/NeonateMRS_UCLH_Python3/README.md

 * If you need to install Python 3 or TARQUIN follow the links below:
    - Download Python 3 from [here](https://www.python.org/downloads/) and follow the installation instructions.
    - Download the latest binaries of TARQUIN from [here](https://sourceforge.net/projects/tarquin/files/).
-   *Alternatively, you can download TARQUIN from this repository by cloning one of the 'tarquin' branches.*
+   ***Alternatively, you can download TARQUIN from one of the 'tarquin' branches of this repository, as shown below.***

 #### 2) Installing NeonateMRS_UCLH_Python3:
 * Clone or download this repository into a folder of your choosing, e.g. '~/projects':